 Once you have found background information about your topic through reference sources and books, you may want to find more specific writings about your topic such as journal articles.
 One way to do this is look at the bibliographies of the resources you have already consulted -- they will list relevant books and articles.
 You may also need to use journal databases to search for articles.
 This is much easier than just pulling individual journal volumes off the shelf and checking their tables of contents.
 Use the "Finding Journal Articles" tab and its subtabs of this guide to get more information about how to find articles.

-If you have any questions, please stop by the reference desk at the library or use the buttons bellow to schedule an appointment with a librarian to meet one-on-one and discuss your research.
-You may also reach us via email at firstname.lastname@example.org.
+If you have any questions, you can get help in-person or remotely via chat, email, and more.
+You can also use the buttons bellow to schedule an appointment with a librarian to meet one-on-one and discuss your research.